Singled Out: The True Story of Glenn Burke

 Stealing Home Wins The Seymour Medal!

-To commemorate SABR awarding the Seymour Medal for its best baseball book of 2020 to Eric Nusbaum's Stealing Home, we sat down with Eric and SABR CEO Scott Bush to discuss the award.
+Last week, Stealing Home was awarded the Seymour Medal, SABR's award for baseball book of the year.
+To commemorate the moment, we sat down with author Eric Nusbaum and SABR CEO Scott Bush to discuss the award.

 How Baseball Happened, with Author Thomas